paven/BitcoinHorizon/TECHNOLOGY.md

 * GitHub Pages (for static site hosting; Jekyll features will not be used)
 * All code and static assets are placed in the `/web` subfolder, which is used as the GitHub Pages source.
 No compilation or build step is required.
 * Playwright (for automated UI testing)
+* Vite for local testing and development (optional, can be used for local testing of the static site)